lazyWombat/ghibli-widget/README.md

 The typescript / webpack combo is taken from https://github.com/Microsoft/TypeScript-React-Starter

 All React libraries are thrown away to limit the size of the build.

+# Acknowledgments

+Special thanks to Facebook for the create-react-app bundle.
+Thanks to Microsoft to integrating typescript into it.

+This project uses free [Studio Ghibli API](https://ghibliapi.herokuapp.com).